 There are several versions of margarine on the store shelves made with a variety of ingredients.
 Mainly, margarine is a mixture of plant-based fat, along with skim milk, water, flavors, and coloring.
 There are also some kinds of margarine that don't contain any dairy at all.
 Margarine was created as a less expensive alternative to butter since making butter requires a lot of milk—11 quarts to make just 1 pound of butter!
 Therefore, margarine is not a clear vegan substitute for butter but can be if the ingredient list does not include any animal products.
 So it is important to always read labels carefully.

 So What Is "Vegan Butter"?

 Vegan butter is not actually butter.
 It is not made from milk, or cream, or any product coming from an animal.
-Usually, vegan butter is made using oil and other ingredients to create a product which looks, acts, and tastes like butter, but is not actually butter.
+Usually, vegan butter is made using oil and other plant-based ingredients to create a product which looks, acts, and tastes like butter, but is not actually butter.

 So now when you hear or see the words "vegan butter," you will realize it's a bit of a misnomer and a shorthand for "vegan substitute for butter" or a "vegan butter-like product."
 But in the world of marketing, those phrases are not appealing to the consumer, hence vegan butter.
 To avoid this confusion, many people label the product as "vegan margarine", which is a bit more accurate.

 There are some good vegan butter substitutes out there that you can use for both cooking and baking.
 Earth Balance makes dairy-free vegan margarine that acts like butter—you can spread it on toast, saute vegetables, and even bake cookies and cakes with it.
 It has a nice rich, buttery taste and smooth texture, and doesn't contain any hydrogenated oils; it is also gluten-free and non-GMO.
 It is available as both a stick and in a spreadable tub and is offered in a few different varieties including soy-free and olive oil.